Jarwien/PGo-CalcaBotaBotaCalca/README.md

    • _Windows users can go [here](https://www.python.org/downloads/windows/) and select [Download Windows x86-64 executable installer](https://www.python.org/ftp/python/3.7.3/python-3.7.3-amd64.exe) under **Stable Releases**._
 5. Now, open a terminal in the repository directory you unzipped in step 1.
    • _Windows users can [open a command prompt inside the folder](https://www.google.com/search?q=open+a+command+prompt+in+a+folder "In File Explorer, press and hold the Shift key, then right click or press and hold on a folder or drive that you want to open the command prompt at that location for, and click/tap on Open Command Prompt Here option.") (hover the link for TL;DR)._

+6. Check if you have installed Python 3.7 `python -v` returns Python 3.7.x
-6. Run `pip install -r requirements.txt` to install the required libraries for the script to work.
+7. Run `pip install -r requirements.txt` to install the required libraries for the script to work.

 ### Configuration